Gems, Geology and Good Times: Make the Most of your Gemboree Visit

 Relax with a Good Meal or Sweet Treat

 We love food in all forms!
 While in town, explore some of our favourites.
 Love a good Food Truck?
-We have 4 in the area alone, see our map here.
+We have 5 in the area alone, see our map here.
 Love a casual fare?
-Try local favourites For the Halibut , The Granite, (both with great views) or Fiesta Flavours or ice cream from Bancroft Scoops or Kawartha Dairy
+Try local favourites For the Halibut , The Granite, (both with great views) or Fiesta Flavours.
+For cafes, Wattle & Daub, The Muse Cafe & Gallery, Virginia Sweets Bakery, McG's Cakes on Main, and the new sandwich shop, Tobi's Grab & Go.
+And don't forget ice cream!
+Our Ice Cream Map has all the spots to visit.

 We hope the Gemboree sparked your curiosity, and the landscapes left you in awe.
-See you next year for more adventures!
+Visit our Summer in Hastings County page for more inspiration.

 Rock Out with our Mineral Capital Map!